moralessilvestre21-sys/azure-enterprise-lab/notes/06-storage.md

 ## What I Learned

 - Created an Azure Storage Account for cloud storage.
-- Created a Blob Container named `company-files`.
+- Created a Blob Container named "company-files".
 - Assigned the appropriate RBAC role (Storage Blob Data Owner) to access blob data.
 - Verified container access after Azure propagated the new permissions.
 - Uploaded a test file to validate successful storage operations.